-The Japanese Tachi sword is in some respects similar to the Katana, however, it can be distinguished by its more pronounced curve and slightly longer blade.
+The Japanese Tachi sword is, in some respects, similar to the Katana.
+However, it can be distinguished by its more pronounced curve and slightly longer blade.
 The Tachi was primarily used by warriors on horseback, where the extra length and curve to the blade made it particularly suited to cutting down any enemy foot soldiers on foot.

 When entering a building or residence, the Samurai would often be required to leave their Katana at the entrance.
 However, the Wakizashi could be worn at all times without causing offence.
 This made the sword something like a side arm, as it was inconspicuous and could be taken everywhere.
 It was also especially well-suited to fighting in confined spaces, seeing as the sword is shorter than a Katana.
-Some Samurai would even sleep with the sword under there pillow, or next to the bed, in order to be instantly accessible.
+Some Samurai would even sleep with the sword under their pillow, or next to the bed, in order for it to be instantly accessible.

 A Tanto (tantō) is a type of dagger.
-The blade is traditionally single or double edged and can range in length between 15 and 30cm.
-Traditionally it was used as a stabbing weapon, and is usually straight rather than curved.
+The blade is traditionally single or double-edged and can range in length between 15 and 30cm.
+Traditionally, it was used as a stabbing weapon and is usually straight rather than curved.